elexis/elexis-target/target/README.md

- Elexis Development and Production Target 2021-03-java11
+# Elexis Development and Production Target 2021-03-java11

+Current: `2021-03-java11`

+## Notes / Open Topics

 Export target does not work as expected, no entries are created for contents in maven_libs